-“The Ruins” is Josh Calvo’s monthly dirge for sundry Aleppos of memory—all real, all lost, all his.
+“The Ruins” is Josh Calvo’s regular dirge for sundry Aleppos of memory—all real, all lost, all his.
 “The Ruins” is a term borrowed from pre-Islamic poetry, in which “weeping over the ruins” is a favorite gharad; the word gharad, which literally means “purpose” and roughly corresponds to genre, is used to indicate not so much a poem’s theme as the driving force behind its utterance.
 “The Ruins” is the title of both the series and the first piece in the series.
 Josh Calvo, who is first and foremost a true writer though he also translates from Hebrew and Arabic, among other languages dead and alive, can be reached at this email.

 Then the rains washed over the ruins, like a book whose text is written and rewritten….